NixOS/nix.dev/maintainers/google-season-of-docs-2023.md

 With a symbolic compensation we intend to encourage those contributors who otherwise would not step up to participate, to take the opportunity for learning Nix and developing their technical writing skills, while creating lasting value for all users of the Nix ecosystem.
 We also want to support community volunteers to provide documentation-specific technical support to contributors.

-This is why we estimate a budget somewhat higher than the original limit of $15000.
+The large scope and This is why we estimate a budget somewhat higher than the limit of $15000 suggested by Google Season of Docs.

 | Budget item    | Amount    | Running total | Notes        |
 |----------------|-----------|---------------|--------------|